 Food served at airports and on planes is usually high in sodium and can be made with questionable ingredients.
 Instead, pack healthy treats that are travel-friendly, like raw nuts and seeds, dates, apples, almond butter, granola, veggies, hummus, kale chips, etc. That way, you won’t have to compromise your health goals when hunger strikes and options are limited.

 It’s a good idea to pay attention to your gut health while travelling.
-Supplementing with a probiotic can prevent indigestion, bloating, abdominal pain, and constipation.
+Supplementing with a probiotic (check ActivatedYou) can prevent indigestion, bloating, abdominal pain, and constipation.
 When your microbiome is in balance, you can support healthy digestion and strengthen the immune system.
-If you usually rely on herbal remdies for day to day ailments like stress, make sure to pack these too to maintain your psychological balance.
+If you usually rely on herbal remedies for day-to-day ailments like stress, make sure to pack these too to maintain your psychological balance.
 You could even have it delivered to where you’re going using a service like bcbudmail.
 Pack a B Vitamin Complex; these nutrients metabolize carbohydrates, proteins, and fats for energy and recovery.
 Magnesium is also great because it helps to relieve muscle cramps after a long day of sightseeing, plus it’s especially helpful if you suffer from constipation, stress, headaches or insomnia.
+Although, you may also want to buy CBD Oil (Dutch readers may know this as CBD olie kopen) in order to effectively combat insomnia.

 Our skin and digestion are usually the first to suffer while travelling.
 Drinking plenty of water will hydrate your cells, help to flush out toxins, support healthy digestion, and keep you energized.
 Pack herbal teas; I like peppermint to aid digestion and chamomile for relaxation.
+There are many supplements around that aid digestion too, and using things like gundry md coupons will get you a decent discount on them.
 Aim to drink at least 2 litres of water per day.
 Trust me, your skin will love you!

 Prioritize healthy eating.